CellFateNucOrg/Deconwolf/README.md

 mamba install libtiff openmp # Install the libraries
 ```
 ## 2. Get remaining dependencies
-The remaining dependencies cannot be installed with conda and have to be downloaded and compiled manually.
+The remaining dependencies cannot be installed with conda/mamba and have to be compiled and installed manually:
 1. Make a directory for the source files to be compiled:
 ```
 mkdir $HOME/.local/src # Make folder in your home directory for the source files